Martelli29/European_Electricity_Networks/README.md

 Tab.
 3: Values of current flow betweenness centrality, current flow closeness centrality and laplacian centrality of the network.

-The Laplacian centralities (computed thanks to corresponding NetworkX function ([12](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.laplacian_centrality.html#networkx.algorithms.centrality.laplacian_centrality))) provides insights into the overall influence or significance of nodes in a network, nodes with high Laplacian centrality are those that are well-connected to other nodes and have a high influence within the network.
-They represent key positions that bridge different parts of the network or act as connectors between communities ([13](https://www.centiserver.org/centrality/Laplacian_Centrality/)).
+The [Laplacian centralities](https://www.centiserver.org/centrality/Laplacian_Centrality/) (computed thanks to corresponding NetworkX function ([click here for documentation](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.centrality.laplacian_centrality.html#networkx.algorithms.centrality.laplacian_centrality))) provides insights into the overall influence or significance of nodes in a network, nodes with high Laplacian centrality are those that are well-connected to other nodes and have a high influence within the network.
+They represent key positions that bridge different parts of the network or act as connectors between communities.

 The values of the edge current flow betweenness centrality are not fully reported in this relation because there are too many, the first four